Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Survivalfly.md

 * `LostSprint`: The sprint status of the player has been lost (see notes).
 * `UsingItem`: Indicates that the player is using/consuming an item (Blocking/Eating(...)).
 * `Hack_vEnv`: This movement is within our rule set (legit vertical move).
-* `LowJump/LowJump_set/ceil`: This move was most a low jump (likely cheating).
+* `LowJump/LowJump_set/ceil`: This move was a low jump (likely cheating).
 Ceil represents a legit lowjump due to the player jumping in a 2-blocks high area.
 * `Data_reset/missing`: Indicates that the allowed y distance of the player has been reset due to a teleport/join/respawn.
-* `Permchecks(out/inliquid)`: After (horizontal) failure permission checks.
 * `hVel`: Some velocity has been applied to the player.
 * `hBufUse`: The player has used some of the available horizontal buffer.
 * `SwimUp/Down`: This move went further than our rule set for moving vertically in water.